-We have further shown the construction of a "deployment model," which gives details of an implementation that uses wireless communications between two hardware processors.
-This model can be used, for example, to refine the design for robustness and safety in the face of impairments on the wireless channel.
+in the face of impairments on the wireless channel.
 Our deployment model, however, reveals that the original functional model implicitly imposed constraints on the system that make this particular deployment difficult to achieve.
 In particular, its top-level state machine splits the entire system into a normal mode and an error mode.
-But with two distinct processors communicating wirelessly, achieving this global mode transition reliably would be very difficult.
+But with two processors communicating wirelessly, achieving this global mode transition reliably would be very difficult.
 We had to refactor the model to put this split lower in the hierarchy.

 Despite the refactoring, our deployment model was able to share critical pieces of functionality with the original model.
-In particular, the logic governing the mode transitions of the two lights (car and pedestrian) are defined in an actor-oriented class, and both the functional model and the deployment model use instances of those classes.
-Thus, if we change this logic in the class definition (e.g. to change from the European style of lights to the American), then the change automatically appears in both models.
+In particular, the logic governing the mode transitions of the two lights (car and pedestrian) is defined in an actor-oriented class, and both the functional model and the deployment model use instances of those classes.
+Thus, if we change this logic in the class definition (e. g. to change from the European style of lights to the American), then the change automatically appears in both models.
+Finally, we show that a third model constructed for the sole purpose of verification can be synthesized using code generation techniques from the functional model, providing as a sharing mechanism model transformation.